alastairpatrick/yycc/README.md

 ```

 ### Reference Types
-This has similar semantics to C++ but much more limited.
-Only local variables, parameters and function return types may have reference type.
+Reference type semantics resemble C++ but are more limited.
+Only variables with automatic storage duration, including parameters, and function return types may have reference type.
 Typedefs may not have reference type.

-Both rvalue and lvalue reference types are available, having similar semantics to C++.
-The biggest difference is for parameters of rvalue reference type, where the callee takes ownership of a passed rvalue reference and is responsible for calling its destructor.
-The caller never calls the destructors for an rvalue passed by rvalue reference.
+Both rvalue and lvalue reference types are available, having semantics resembling C++.
+The biggest difference is for parameters of rvalue reference type, where the callee takes ownership of a passed rvalue reference and is responsible for calling its destructor; the caller never calls the destructors for an rvalue passed by rvalue reference.

 ```c
 void f(int& lvalue_reference_param);